Apply Online for a Car Loan in Minutes. Any Credit Approved.

 While making on-time payments is important it will not singlehandedly determine your credit score.
 Having a well rounded good credit picture will be more influential than one or two late payment records.
 However, if late payments are consistently reported on your credit profile, it will adversely affect your credit score.

 In addition to monitoring payments made, or not made, payment history also takes into account any collections (any attempt to recover over-due credit obligations by a collection department or agency), delinquencies (failure to deliver even the minimum payment on a loan or debt payment on or before the time agreed.
 Accounts are often referred to as 30, 60, 90, 120 days delinquent because most lenders have monthly payment cycles), or adverse public records (any bankruptcies, tax liens, judgements, suits, and wage attachments) that you may have incurred.
 These types of payment records are considered to be serious and will adversely affect your credit standing.

-The details on missed or late payments, adverse public records, and collection items are also recorded and they will influence the severity of the offense.
+The details on missed or late payments, adverse public records, and collection items are also recorded and they will influence the severity of the offence.
 Your credit score will consider how late they were, how much was owed, how recently they occurred, and how many there are.
-More recent offenses will count more than past offenses and how far past the due date a payment was (30, 60, 90, or 120 days late) will be more significant.
+More recent offences will count more than past offences and how far past the due date a payment was (30, 60, 90, or 120 days late) will be more significant.
 So, older items with smaller amounts owed will be less significant that newer items with larger amounts owed.